bottlesdevs/programs/Reviews/medal.md

 **Final grade? (the lower evaluation from previous questions)**
 Grade: Gold
-Additional notes: The app overall works perfectly fine and you can use it as a gaming clip sharing client
+Additional notes: The app overall works perfectly fine and you can use the core features to share gaming moments.

 **Additional notes**
 As mentioned above, the recorder and editor will not work.
 You're still able to import/upload/share content, though.